avrebarra/minivalidator/README.md

 # 🙅 valeed

-Your go-to validation library.
+Your opinionated go-to validation library.
 Struct tag-based.

 Validate here, validate there, validate everywhere.
 Sleek and simple validation to the rescue.
 Opinionated wrapper on famous https://github.com/go-playground/validator.